House of Desires: Synopsis

 At the beginning of the piece Doña Ana of Arellano and her brother Don Pedro are residing in Madrid, but must move to Toledo for business opportunities.
 In Madrid, Juan of Vargas meets Doña Ana and follows her to Toledo, where all the following comedic story arcs take place.
 In Toledo, however, Doña Ana believes she is falling in love with Carlos de Olmedo, who does not reciprocate her affections, because he is in a romantic relationship with Doña Leonor de Castro, whom Don Pedro has claimed for himself.
-Don Rodrigo, Leonor's father, disapproves of his daughter's engagement to Carlos, and for this reason Carlos and Leonor set up a plan to run away together in order to force the marriage to be accepted.
+Don Rodrigo, Leonor's father, disapproves of his daughter's engagement to Carlos, and for this reason Carlos and Leonor set up a plan to run away together to force the marriage to be accepted.

 Ana then discovers that she and Leonor love the same man, and shortly afterwards Don Carlos and his servant Castaño arrive at the Arellano's house as fugitives from justice.
 Ana provides them with asylum, and the plot becomes more entangled when Celia, Dona Ana's trusted maid, also brings Juan de Vargas into lodge in their home.
-In the dark, Juan rebukes Ana for her lack of love, however because he cannot see, he does not realize that it is not Ana but Leonor.
+In the dark, Juan rebukes Ana for her lack of love.
+But because he cannot see, he does not realize that it is not Ana but Leonor.
 Carlos hears Juan's voice and leaves, but each one of them speaks with different people without realizing that they are talking to other characters.
 When the light comes back, carried by Celia, everyone is in a state of confusion and Juan and Leonor assume that Ana is Carlos's lover.
 However, Carlos' chivalry prevents him from doubting Leonor's love, which will be a constant theme throughout the entire work.

 Carlos then sends his servant, Castaño, under threats, to explain the dismal situation to Leonor's father.
-In order to not be recognized, Castaño dresses in some of Leonor's clothes, which leads to more moments of comedic confusion.
+In order not to be recognized, Castaño dresses in some of Leonor's clothes, which leads to more moments of comedic confusion.
 Outfitted as Leonor, he encounters Pedro, who is baffled by the odd behavior, and at first perceives it as a mockery of his beloved.
 Then the servant changes his approach and pretends to be Leonor and attempts to escape by promising Pedro that she will be his wife by the end of that very night.
 After many humorous scenes of mistaking individuals for each other, the story ends happily for the majority: Carlos and Leonor remain together, as do Ana and Juan and Castaño and Celia.
 However, Don Pedro remains single, primarily as punishment as he caused the main deception in a vain effort to steal a woman not destined for him away from her significant other.